 Publishing Your Paperback and Getting Paid

-Whether you put an eBook or a paperback on Amazon you would still have to do a lot of promotion on your own.
-There are certain promotion tools in Amazon, but at the end of the day it's probably best if you promote your books independently as well as using the tools that Amazon offers.
+Whether you put an eBook or a paperback on Amazon, you would still have to do a lot of promotion on your own.
+There are certain promotion tools on Amazon, but at the end of the day, it's probably best if you promote your books independently as well as using the tools that Amazon offers.

-Although there are many other internet platforms that allow you to promote your work out in the world and get paid, the above platforms perform and pay consistently.
-If you have come across any other reliable platforms please feel free to mention them in the comments.
+Although many other internet platforms allow you to promote your work out in the world and get paid, the above platforms perform and pay consistently.
+If you have come across any other reliable platforms, please feel free to mention them in the comments.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.